adambraimbridge/content-collection-rw-neo4j/README.md

 ## How to test

-To run the full test suite of integration tests, you must have a running instance of elasticsearch.
+To run the full test suite of tests, you must have a running instance of elasticsearch.
 By default the application will look for the elasticsearch instance at http://localhost:9200.
 Otherwise you could specify a URL yourself as given by the example below:

 ```
 export ELASTICSEARCH_TEST_URL=http://localhost:9200